rezendi/ykarma/README.md

 there won't be a single point of control.

-Users must have at least one URL which identifies them -- an email address, a telephone number, a social media handle, or ideally some combination.
+Users must have at least one URL which identifies them -- an email address, a telephone number, a Keybase ID, a social media handle, or, ideally, some combination.
 Coins are sent to URLs rather than Ethereum addresses, meaning you can send coins to people who are not yet part of the system and/or any of its communities.
-However, communities can restrict the URLs their members' coins are sent to, so they can e.g. ensure that coins only go to people with @company.com email addresses.
+However, communities can restrict the URLs their members' coins are sent to, so they can e.g. ensure that coins only go to people with
+@company.com email addresses.

 Users who never want to deal with the blockchain won't have to; but users who want to become "free agents," and/or to combine their accounts from multiple communities, may do so at the